Skip to content

 return r.text

-After writing the code, don't forget to publish it.
+After completing the code writing, don't forget to publish it.

-In Guance and TrueWatch's "Monitoring / Notification Target Management," you can see the previously written and published notification target functions in the list.
+In Guance's "Monitoring / Notification Targets Management," you should see the previously written and published notification target function in the list.

 3.4 Select the Self-built Notification Target in Monitors

-In Guance and TrueWatch's "Monitoring / Monitors," configure the alert strategy for the monitors and select the newly created self-built notification target.
+In Guance's "Monitoring / Monitors," configure the alert strategy for the monitor and select the newly created self-built notification target.

-Based on the previously written code, we extract the title and content of the event and add an additional line: "This message was sent via a self-built notification target."
+Based on the code written earlier, we extracted the event's title and content, and added an extra line: "This message was sent via a self-built notification target."

-Assume that the "Event Content" in the monitor is simply configured as follows:
+Assuming the "Event Content" in the monitor is simply configured with the following content:

 Text Only